Don’t miss: Foundry Safety Part 1: Noise Control

 Health hazards for heat are both internal and external.
 Internal body temperature stressors include:

-• Heat exhaustion- fatigue accompanied by excessive sweating, nausea, headache, flushed skin, and other varying side effects.
+- Heat exhaustion- fatigue accompanied by excessive sweating, nausea, headache, flushed skin, and other side effects.

-• Heat Stroke- mental confusion accompanied with an irregular heartbeat, skin discoloration, and convulsions, along with other varying side effects.
+- Heat Stroke- mental confusion accompanied by an irregular heartbeat, skin discoloration, convulsions, and other side effects.

 Treatments for internal heat issues range from lying down and drinking fluids to emergency medical attention.
-It is important to know how to react when a co-worker is suffering from a heat-related emergency, so have a plan in place.
+Knowing how to react when a co-worker is suffering from a heat-related emergency is essential, so have a plan in place.
 Those suffering from heat-related illness are not always aware that it is happening.
 Keep an eye out for mental confusion or irregular activities.

 External

-External heat hazards appear in the form of burns and blistering in the foundry environment when improper handling of castings occur.
-The industry standard for casting temperature and personal exposure is 180°F (80°C) due to blast temperature limits.
-If these limits are met or exceeded without the presence of PPE (Personal Protective Equipment) it will result in burns.
+External heat hazards appear in the foundry environment when castings are improperly handled, resulting in burns and blistering.
+Due to blast temperature limits, the industry standard for casting temperature and personal exposure is 180°F (80°C).
+If these limits are met or exceeded without the presence of PPE (Personal Protective Equipment), burns will result.

 Different levels of burns to be aware of:

-• Second-degree burn- skin will be blistered and feel thick.
+- Second-degree burn – the skin will be blistered and feel thick.

-• Third-degree burn- skin will appear white and leathery.
+- Third-degree burn – the skin will appear white and leathery.

 Treatment for burns ranges from ointment to emergency medical care.
-Make sure you know what your company protocol is for each type of burn so that you can respond quickly.
+Ensure you are familiar with your company’s protocol for each type of burn, allowing you to respond promptly.

 Exposure limits

 As mentioned above, the industry standard for casting temperature and personal exposure is 180°F (80°C).
-When it comes to an environmental working limit for heat, the lines become a bit blurry.
+The lines become a bit blurry when it comes to an environmental working limit for heat.
 Most agencies do not give a specific temperature due to the varying factors of working conditions.
-Heat can come off castings thereby generating an oppressive environment; but also be contributed to by environmental factors such as humidity and stagnant air.
+Heat can emanate from castings, creating an oppressive environment, but environmental factors such as humidity and stagnant air can also contribute to this.

-When a worker’s body temperature reaches 100°F (38°C) working conditions are not safe.
-Work becomes strenuous and measures will need to be taken to increase cooling airflow and reduce heat.
+When a worker’s body temperature reaches 100°F (38°C), working conditions are not safe.
+Work becomes strenuous, and measures must be taken to increase cooling airflow and reduce heat.

 Ways to limit heat exposure